This Stock Market Bull Does Not Believe In 'Peak Stimulus'

 Can the current credit boom continue without incident?
 I seriously doubt it.
 For one thing, global interest rates cannot move lower indefinitely to offset ever-increasing debt loads.
 The leverage is increasing much faster than the income available for servicing obligations.

 Secondly, adverse changes in "credit impulse" may lead to the reversal of the wealth effect.
 What is credit impulse?
-The change in new credit issued as a percentage of gross domestic product (OTC:GDP).
+The change in new credit issued as a percentage of gross domestic product (GDP).
 According to UBS, the change in new credit issued as a percentage of GDP has plummeted 6% from its peak in 2016.

 Think about it.
 Central bank policy makers have readily acknowledged economic reliance on credit-fueled consumption and investment.
-So what happens when we really do reach a point of credit saturation?
+So, what happens when we really do reach a point of credit saturation?

 Data suggest that it is already taking place in areas like commercial real estate (CRE).
 Brick-n-mortar retailers are shutting down thousands of shops.
 Meanwhile, scores of billion-dollar property projects do not currently have enough tenants to fill the space.
 Both of these forces - retail closings and empty commercial buildings - are happening at a time when banks appear to be lending less.

 Might this put commercial real estate under enormous pressure?
 What happens when the short-term CRE loans need to be rolled over into new loans?
-The artificially low-cost of credit that pushed U.S. commercial property prices toward astronomical valuations is beginning to look like "malinvestment."
+The artificially low cost of credit that pushed U.S. commercial property prices toward astronomical valuations is beginning to look like "malinvestment."

 What about crypto currencies like bitcoin?
 Sensible investment or wild speculation?

 Naysayers see no risk of credit saturation.
 Key borrowing costs remain low.
-And they see a world where easy access to low-rate borrowing will remain in perpetuity.
-After all, how can there be malinvestment when FANG stocks - Facebook (NASDAQ:FB), Amazon (NASDAQ:AMZN), Netflix (NASDAQ:NFLX) and Google/Alphabet (NASDAQ:GOOG) (NASDAQ:GOOGL) - are making people rich?
+And, they see a world where easy access to low-rate borrowing will remain in perpetuity.
+After all, how can there be malinvestment when FANG stocks - Facebook (NASDAQ:FB), Amazon (NASDAQ:AMZN), Netflix (NASDAQ:NFLX), and Google/Alphabet (NASDAQ:GOOG) (NASDAQ:GOOGL) - are making people rich?

 Speaking of FANG, Bank of America recently revealed that 71% of mutual fund managers are overweight the acronym's components.
-And why not?
+And, why not?
 Each is up anywhere from 25% to 33% in 2017 alone.
-Yet maybe… just maybe… we're witnessing speculation as opposed to investing.
-Large-cap growth funds like iShares Russell 1000 Growth (NYSEARCA:IWF) do not typically outperform small-cap value funds like iShares Russell 2000 Value (NYSEARCA:IWN) by 1500 basis points (15%) in less than six months time.
+Yet, maybe… just maybe...we're witnessing speculation as opposed to investing.
+Large-cap growth funds like iShares Russell 1000 Growth (NYSEARCA:IWF) do not typically outperform small-cap value funds like iShares Russell 2000 Value (NYSEARCA:IWN) by 1,500 basis points (15%) in less than six months time.

 It is certainly true that bullish market momentum can persist far longer than risk managers dream possible.
 I sounded an early alarm to reduce riskier asset exposure on December 18, 2014, when the Federal Reserve settled its last money creating, credit-fueling bond purchase (a.k.a.
 "QE3").
 We downshifted moderate growth-and-income clients from their target allocation of 70% widely diversified stock to 50% high quality stock.
 We downshifted from a target allocation of 30% widely diversified income to 25% investment grade income, leaving us with 25% in cash equivalents.